 Kenya Plant Health Inspectorate Service (KEPHIS) involves in protecting the country’s agriculture from pests and diseases and assures on the quality of agricultural inputs and produce Seed Certification is a part of the entire process and is well defined by practice and law in the country.
 To make it more robust a is developing a comprehensive Seed Certification and Plant Variety Protection system so that the seed export and import process of various regions can be centrally managed & coordinated.

-allows data capture of tea from dispatch at the factory/producer to release of tea after payment of tea has been done integrates the process starting from creation of till the delivery of tea from the warehouses, enabling better control and avoiding duplication of work thus reducing time.Know More
+Integrated Tea Trading System allows data capture of tea from dispatch at the factory/producer to release of tea after payment of tea has been done integrates the process starting from the creation of invoices till the delivery of tea from the warehouses, enabling better control and avoiding duplication of work thus reducing time.Know More

 Solutions to plug inaccuracies and subterfuges in the weighing and measuring processes of large food distribution systems that involves public and government systems.